Giant ExpressWay 2 Folding Bike

 After the first inflation the tyres may relax and widen a bit over a few days.
 This means that tyre upgrading is essentially an experiment.

 The correct tyre pressure depends on the load it carries.
 Tyre drop is how far the wheel moves towards the road when it is loaded.
 It is expressed as a percentage of the tyre width.
 A common figure for an ideal tyre drop is 15%.
 This may require lower pressures than normal, but the bike will be no slower, or difficult to handle.
-A useful reprint on this subject is here.
+Useful information on tyre pressures is at Sheldon Brown's website and at Off The Beaten Path

 These pressures should allow riders with a range of different weights to have a comfortable ride.
 To get these values I had to sit on the stationary bike while using a vernier calliper to measure the wheel rim drop.
 This was easier than it sounds.